simonepernice/RaspBerryPiFanController/manual/manual.md

 *Fan Controller* drives a fan with a PWM signal on a GPIO pin of Raspberry header.

-*Fan Controller* monitors the CPU temperature and compares it against a temperature interval.
+*Fan Controller* compares the CPU temperature against a temperature interval.

 * If the CPU temperature is below that interval: the PWM is set to 0% -> no fan noise/power drain
 * If the CPU temperature drops within that interval: the PWM duty cycle is set proportionally to the temperature -> minimum acceptable noise/power drain